I want to share my latest AirBnB review with you:

 Actually, I am not an angry anything.

-The only time I remember being angry in the recent past is when my husband thought it was funny to shave a tiny bit of my arm.
+The only time I remember being angry in the recent past was when someone thought it was funny to shave a tiny bit of my arm.
 (What the hell, right?)

-I remember my bonus son asking my husband if I actually ever get angry.
-His answer was no and that is the truth.
+I remember a kid asking if I actually ever get angry.
+The answer was no and that is the truth.
 It sounds like I am exaggerating but for once, I am not.
 Even you driving extremely slow on the fast lane doesn’t do it.
 Nothing would until very recently, until something changed.

 I recently discovered that I learnt very early on in my life that anger is not a valid emotion.
 Anger is neither wanted nor allowed.
 Anger is off the table.